Posts

 • Always select business-grade services over consumer services.
 Implement all security features, including 2 Factor Authentication.
 And, when possible, integrate access to cloud services into a single system for managing user identities.
 And, do not forget to train, and periodically remind, your staff how their awareness and actions can allow or prevent an attack.

-Start the new year off right with a review of your IT security and data privacy policies, procedures, and systems.
+It’s always a good time to perform a review of your IT security and data privacy policies, procedures, and systems.
 Doing so is an affordable way to protect your business, your employees, and your customers from cyber crime.
 The cost of prevention is miniscule compared to the cost of a breach.

 Interested in ensuring you are protected, contact us for a free Cloud Advisor Session, or learn about our data protection solutions and our privacy solutions.